MLT-1001 Introduction to Medical Laboratory Science

 3 Credits

 Capstone course in Medical Laboratory Technology.
 Supervised clinical experience.
-Students rotate through chemistry, microbiology, serology, immunohematology, hematology/coagulation, body fluids laboratories, and phlebotomy departments for thirty-six (36) hours per week meeting performance objectives of medical laboratory personnel at the MLT level.
+Students rotate through chemistry, microbiology, serology, immunohematology, hematology/coagulation, urinalysis, and phlebotomy departments for a minimum of 315 hours meeting performance objectives of medical laboratory personnel at the MLT level

 MLT-2980 Professional Development and Life Skills